Prostate cancer vs. prostatitis: The differences

 There is currently no known cause of prostate cancer.
 But aside from age, some other risk factors for prostate cancer may include:

-Genes passed down through families can have an impact on the risk of developing prostate cancer.
+Genes passed down through families can impact the risk of developing prostate cancer.

 People who have immediate relatives living with prostate cancer are more likely to develop prostate cancer themselves.
 This risk is further increased if the relative with prostate cancer was diagnosed at a young age or if multiple family members are affected by the disease.